Zero-to-DApp 1 of 4

 The following table describes the key interactions and screens in the DApp.

 |Click to enlarge||Description|

 Users log in (authenticate) with a Blockstack identity.
 By authenticating, the user gives the application the ability to get and put data in the user's Gaia storage hub.

 The Blockstack login dialogs are part of the Blockstack Browser which is itself a DApp.
 Once a user authenticates, the DApp code automatically returns them to the Kingdom they were attempting to enter.

 First-time visitors to a kingdom are prompted to create an animal persona and a territory to rule.
 Once they make a selection, users click Done to create a kingdom to rule.
-Behind the scenes, the data about the user's selection is stored in the user's GAIA hub.
+Behind the scenes, the data about the user's selection is stored in the user's Gaia hub.

 Each kingdom has animals and territories.
 Users can edit their original persona/animal combination.
 You'll learn how to modify the Animal Kingdom code to add new animals and territories.

 Users can add subjects from territories in their own Animal Kingdom.
-The DApp updates the user's GAI hub each time the user adds a subject.
+The DApp updates the user's Gaia hub each time the user adds a subject.
 Users can also visit other Animal Kingdom installations and add subjects from these as well.
 You'll learn how to modify the Other Kingdoms available in your installation.